 The present drivers may be outdated.
 Check on the Internet for any updated drivers.
-If found, update it and restart your computer to check if the USB error still persist.
+If found, update it and restart your computer to check if the USB error still persists.

-Step 3: A most recent program installation (utility, security tool, hardware drivers, etc) may have compatibility issue with the USB drivers.
-See if you can uninstall the last installed program, restart (if required) and check whether the USB Device Not Recognized still persist.
+Step 3: A most recent program installation (utility, security tool, hardware drivers, etc) may have compatibility issues with the USB drivers.
+See if you can uninstall the last installed program, restart (if required) and check whether the USB Device Not Recognized still persists.
 A system restoration, if the system restore point is set, could also aid in fixing the USB error.